Eforen/maybe-archive/README.md

 2. Click on Create Domain
 3. Copy the domain and paste it into your `.env` file: `NGROK_DOMAIN=your_domain`

 That's it!
-As long as you run the project locally using `docker` with `pnpm dev:services:all` you'll be good to go.
+As long as you run the project locally using `docker` with `npm dev:services:all` you'll be good to go.

 ## External data